maex0/CanteenDashboard/README.md

 ## Contributing

 Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md) when submitting pull requests.
+Please follow the following contribution guidelines when submitting pull requests.

 1. Fork the repository.
 2. Create your feature branch: